-Loading big CSS file at the end of the document makes sense because some times CSS takes up a lot of time to load.
+Loading big non-critical CSS file at the end of the document makes sense because some times CSS takes up a lot of time to load.
 Learn how to defer CSS loading which makes your website super-fast.
 PageSpeed is a tool by Google where you can find the website speed.

 Why lazy load css?

 - How to load CSS at the end?

 - Problems I faced while lazy loading CSS